 - Remove the membrane (tissue on the underside of the ribs).
 Pat dry with a paper towel.

-- Combine the dry spices and brown sugar in a small bowl then coat the dry rub on both sides of the ribs.
+- Combine the dry spices and brown sugar in a small bowl, then coat the dry rub on both sides of the ribs.

-- Place the ribs meat side down in the air fryer basket or rack in a single layer and cook for 10 minutes.
-Flip with a pair of tongs and cook for another 8-10 minutes.
+- Cut the ribs into 4 equal parts.
+Depending on the size of your air fryer you will need to cook in batches.
+Place the ribs meat side down in the basket or rack in a single layer and cook for 10 minutes.
+Flip and cook for another 8-10 minutes.

-- Brush the ribs down with barbecue sauce and cook for an additional 2-5 minutes until the internal temperature reaches 180 degrees F.
+- Brush the ribs with barbecue sauce and cook for 2-5 minutes until the internal temperature reaches 180 degrees F. Remove the racks of ribs and let them rest.
+Repeat the steps for the remaining ribs.
+Serve with additional BBQ sauce and enjoy!

-- For best results be sure to lay the ribs flat in the basket to allow the hot air to provide an even cook.
+- For best results, lay the ribs flat in the air fryer to allow the hot air to provide an even cook.
+Depending on the size of your air fryer, you may need to cook the ribs in multiple batches to avoid overcrowding.

 - Don't forget to remove the membrane from the back of the ribs.
 This will help make the meat more tender.
-Use a sharp knife to loosen the membrane, then grip it with a paper towel and pull it off.

 - Letting the ribs rest for a few minutes after cooking keeps them moist and tender.

 Did you make this recipe?
-Please leave a 5-star ⭐️⭐️⭐️⭐️⭐️ rating & comment below to let me know how it came out.
-Thanks for visiting!
+Leave a ⭐️⭐️⭐️⭐️⭐️ rating and a comment below-I'd love to hear how it turned out!
+THANK YOU!

 Air Fryer Baby Back Ribs